aseprite/aseprite/docs/ase-file-specs.md

 chunk, there will be several user data fields, one for each tag, you should associate the user data in the same order as the tags are in the Tags chunk.
+In version 1.3 a sprite has associated user data, to consider this case there is an User Data Chunk at the first frame after the Palette Chunk.

     DWORD       Flags
                   1 = Has text